Packages & Templates

 Working across Packagesπ

 Accessing features from other packages can be very helpful to link quests together.
 All events, conditions, objectives, items and conversations can be accessed.
-Just journal entries only work in their own package.

 You never need to access a specific file since feature names are unique within a package.